 All chats on WhatsApp are end-to-end encrypted, meaning that not even WhatsApp can monitor them.
-Therefore, private chats on WhatsApp are hotbeds for messages or content which could be dangerous for your child.
+Therefore, private chats on WhatsApp are hotbeds for inappropriate content or messages that could be dangerous for your child.
 Plus, people can send disappearing messages that automatically get deleted from the chat after a certain time.

 To use WhatsApp, you require a SIM card.
 Anyone with the mobile phone number your child used to join WhatsApp can send text messages to your child.
 WhatsApp also provides people with read receipts, which indicate whether a message has been delivered to and seen by the receiver.
-People with evil intentions might try to abuse, cyberbully, or groom your child or try to steal their private information through hacking or phishing.
+People with evil intentions might try to abuse, cyberbully, or groom your child.
+They might also try to steal their private information through hacking or phishing.

 WhatsApp has a group messaging feature.
 By default, anyone having your child’s phone number can add your child to a WhatsApp group.
 People in these groups can send and receive messages or voice and video call each other.
 The content of these group chats could be inappropriate for your child.
-Not to mention that some of these files might be malware that can harm your child’s phone or steal their private information.
+Not to mention that some of the sent files might be malware that can harm your child’s phone or steal their private information.

 On WhatsApp groups, all group members can see each other’s phone numbers and request private chats.
 As a result, dangerous people might take advantage of these features to approach your child.

 WhatsApp has two advantageous features of location sharing and live location.
 However, your child might intentionally or unintentionally share their location with the wrong people.